See part 1

 A stone-lined drain from the Middle Formative site of Teopantecuanitlán, Guerrero, indicates that such systems indeed were used in agricultural rites.
 The drain both enters and exits a masonry sunken court lined with four explicit representations of the Olmec Maize God (see Fig. 46a; Martínez Donjuán 1994: fig. 9.10).
 Fitted with this drain, the courtyard could have been easily filled and emptied of water to serve as a pool for ritual use.

 The systems of stone drains in the monumental architecture of San Lorenzo, La Venta, Teopantecuanitlán, and other Olmec sites recall the elaborate drains appearing in two of the greatest Andean temples, the Early Horizon Castillo at Chavín de Huantar (ca. 900–200 B.C.) and the Akapana of Middle Horizon Tiwanaku (ca. A.D.
 500–900).
-It has been suggested that drains in both of these structures were ritually regulated, and with rushing water they may have even created thunderous acoustic effects (Lumbreras, González, and Lieter 1976; Kolata 1993: 111–116).
 According to Alan Kolata (1993), the Akapana symbolized a great watery mountain.
 With its highly developed system of stone drains, the San Lorenzo plateau also may have embodied the concept of a fertile, water-filled mountain.
 San Lorenzo may indeed have been an original altepetl, or “watermountain,” the Postclassic Nahuatl term for a town or city.

-Aside from the ceremonial regulation of the drains, the San Lorenzo Olmec also performed water rites on a smaller, almost miniature scale.
 Excavations by Ann Cyphers (1996b: 63, 64) at San Lorenzo have uncovered several monuments with curiously irregular and convoluted designs resembling clouds or water-worn stone.
 One of the sculptures portrays a split face with one half covered by the convoluted motif (Fig. 3a).
-It is noteworthy that regions of the convoluted side project out farther than the anthropomorphic face, revealing that this motif is not post-carving mutilation.
 The top of the head contains a basin with a hole running to the irregular, proper right half of the face.
 Liquid poured into this chamber would run in intricate patterns down the system of gullies, pits, and furrows.
 Another, recently excavated stone sculpture contains a basin surrounded by the convoluted motif.
 Fluid from a central container would pour down the gulleys in riverine fashion until passing through two holes penetrating to the underside of the monument.6

 Another still more remarkable monument portrays a squatting jaguar clawing a descending male wearing a bird headdress (Fig. 3b).
 In this case, the convoluted form appears as a background to the descending figure; the peculiar dentition of this jaguar is also common in portrayals of the Olmec Rain God (Fig. 15b–c).
 The convoluted stone motif also occurs on Monuments 1 and 2 from Laguna de los Cerros, which are great heads topped with shallow basins (Fig. 3c).
 At least one, if not both, of these monuments portrays the Olmec Rain God.
 Like the two San Lorenzo monuments, these basins were probably for liquid that would trickle down the sides of the heads.7

-It has been noted that the San Lorenzo sculpture known as Tenochtitlán Monument 1 portrays a ballplayer atop a bound captive (Taube 1992c; Miller and Taube 1993; Bradley and Joralemon 1993).
+It has been noted that the San Lorenzo sculpture known as Tenochtitlán Monument 1 portrays a ballplayer atop a bound captive.
 The seated upper figure wears the costume typical of Olmec ballplayers, including a mirror pectoral and, most importantly, the thick, protective belt used to strike the ball with the hip.
 The playing of hip ball with padded belts was by far the most common form of the Mesaomerican ball game and continues to be played in Sinaloa to this day (see Leyenaar and Parsons 1988: 13–35).

 The San Lorenzo monument indicates that as with later Mesoamerican peoples, human sacrifice was to the Olmec an important component of their ball-game ritual.
 Their game was deeply embedded in rain ritual and symbolism, much as if the ball game itself was a rainmaking act, with the din of the bouncing ball representing thunder.
-A great many Early Formative ballplayer figures wear masks of the Olmec Rain God (Fig. 15b–c; Bradley 1991: fig. 4; Taube 1995: 100).
-The offering of rubber balls at El Manatí also suggests the identification of the ball game with rain and water ritual.
-The aforementioned sunken court at Teopantecuanitlán provides the most compelling evidence for the relationship of the Olmec ball game to water and agricultural fertility.
+A great many Early Formative ballplayer figures wear masks of the Olmec Rain God (Fig. 15b–c).
+The offering of rubber balls at El Manatí suggests the identification of the ball game with water and agricultural fertility.
 Along with the stone drain and images of the Olmec Maize God, the court also contains a miniature symbolic ballcourt formed of two long and low parallel mounds (Martínez Donjuán 1994).
-A remarkable Formative vessel in the form of a ball court contains a drain for water to pass from the spout into the ball court basin, essentially a miniature form of the Teopantecuanitlán sunken court and drain (Borhegyi 1980: fig. 4a–b).
+A Formative vessel in the form of a ball court contains a drain for water to pass from the spout into the ball court basin, essentially a miniature form of the Teopantecuanitlán sunken court and drain (fig. 4a–b).

 The Codex Chimalpopoca describes the last lord of Tula, Huemac, playing ball against the rain and lightning gods, the Tlaloque (Bierhorst 1992: 156).
 In one episode of the Aztec migration legend, the Aztec construct a ball court at Coatepec.
 From the center of this miraculous court a spring emerges, allowing the Aztec to irrigate their fields (Stern 1949: 65).
 According to Theodore Stern (ibid.: 70–71), the relationship of human sacrifice to the ball game was directly involved with agricultural fertility in Postclassic Mesoamerica.
 Rather than being a relatively recent development, the identification of the ball game with agricultural fertility was already highly developed among the Formative Olmec.

-At approximately 900 B.C.—equivalent to the beginning of the Middle Formative period—the site of San Lorenzo suffered a significant decline, including the general cessation of monument transport and carving.
-The reasons for this remain unknown.
-Coe and Diehl (1980, 1: 188, 387) have interpreted the mutilation of stone monuments on the Group D ridge as a sign of cataclysmic destruction, possibly by invasion or revolt, at the end of the San Lorenzo phase.
+The site of San Lorenzo suffered a significant decline, a sign of cataclysmic destruction, possibly by invasion or revolt, at the end of the San Lorenzo phase.
 Excavations by Cyphers (1994: 61, 66) at Group D suggest that these monuments formed part of a monument workshop, and reflect recarving and reuse rather than iconoclastic mutilation.

 In a similar vein, James Porter (1989) notes that at least two, and possibly more, of the colossal heads at San Lorenzo were recarved from Olmec thrones.
 But although the breaking of stone monuments at San Lorenzo may reflect the process of recarving rather than invasion or revolt, the actual events leading to the demise of this site remain poorly understood.
 Cyphers (1996a: 70–71) suggests that the demise of San Lorenzo may have been partly related to volcanic events in the Tuxtla Mountains.
-According to her, these tectonic episodes may not only have covered the region with ash, but perhaps more importantly, changed the river courses surrounding the site of San Lorenzo.
+The tectonic episodes may not only have covered the region with ash, but also changed the river courses surrounding the site of San Lorenzo.